Early history of the IRT subway: Tunnels

 McDonald's contract with the Board of Rapid Transit Commissioners specified the methods of construction to be used for the subway.
-The board preferred a shallow tunnel as used on the Boston subway and Budapest Metro.
+The board preferred a shallow tunnel as used on the Boston subway and on the Budapest Metro's Line 1.
 Cut-and-cover construction was permitted, although open excavations were not to exceed 400 ft unless there were overpasses for pedestrian and vehicle traffic.
 Open excavation was permitted between City Hall and 34th Street; along 42nd Street; and along Broadway from 42nd to 60th Streets.
 Open excavation was prohibited between 34th and 40th Streets due to the presence of the Murray Hill Tunnel, as well as on the Lenox Avenue Line from 104th to 110th Streets, which ran under the North Woods of Central Park.
 North of 60th Street the contractor could choose "the most expeditious manner possible, having due regard to safety of persons and property and reasonable consideration for the accommodation of street traffic."
 The tunnels had a minimum railway curve radius of 147 ft, at the City Hall station, and a maximum gradient of 3 percent, in the Harlem River tunnels.